 Regardless of which Mac laptop is the first to gain Silicon chips, it seems likely that it will launch in October 2020 - that being the usual time frame for new Mac launches.
 However, with Apple confirming that there will be a 15 September event, it's possible we could see it sooner.

 A twitter user has gone as far as to predicted the 27 October as the launch date for the new Silicon Mac. @ihacktu (aka iHacktu Pro) tweeted that the keynote at which Apple would present the iPad Pro and the first ARM Macs would take place on Tuesday 27 October.
 The 24 July tweet has now been deleted (of course).

 Silicon MacBook price

-That same tweeter also clained that the new Silicon MacBook will cost just $800.
-He also suggests that the 13in MacBook Pro will start at the $1,099 (it's currently $1,299).
+Ihacktu also claimed in his tweet that the new Silicon MacBook will cost just $800.
+He also suggests that the new Silicon 13in MacBook Pro will start at the $1,099 (it's currently $1,299).
 More information here: Silicon MacBook could launch on 27 October and cost $800.

 What will the first Apple Silicon Mac be?